Overall At-Risk Score: 50

 Ramps; Wild Leek, Ramsons

-var.
-Burdickii is often referred to as Narrowleaf Ramps or Narrowleaf Wild Leek
+A. tricoccum var. burdickii is often referred to as Narrowleaf Ramps or Narrowleaf Wild Leek.

 Perennial; its annual lifecycle is rather short, staying dormant for 4-6 months of the year depending on the local climate.